CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/03-installation-guide/04-deployment/06-deployment-appliance/05-operations.md

 ### Versioning

-There are three versions which are related to CZERTAINLY Virtual Appliance.
+There are three version numbers which are related to CZERTAINLY Virtual Appliance.

 First, there is a version of **CZERTAINLY Appliance** which is recorded in the file `/etc/czertainly_appliance_version`.
 The appliance version provides a clue to Debian which was used as a base for the Appliance.
 This is also why this number is not changed during upgrades.